Snow Day!Written by Scott Dreyer

 - One of the most popular is, sleep in.
 With no school, there is usually no need to wake up early.

 - Go outside and play.
 Sledding is lots of fun for kids (and adults too).
 You just have to find a hill that is steep enough to sled on.
 This is one of the beauties of living in Roanoke, Virginia.
 We are in the Blue Ridge Mountains of Virginia, so there are hills everywhere.
 If a person lives near the coast or in much of the central part of the USA, much of the land is flat and so it is hard to find hills.
 Other popular things to do are have snowball fights, make snow angels, or, if there is heavy snow, build an igloo.
-(See the video below.)
+(See the video at the bottom of the page.)
 (Language note: English borrows LOTS of words from other languages, and "igloo" comes from the Inuit word "iglu," which means "house," regardless of what it is made of.)

 - When the snow is pretty deep and roads are still dangerous, schools announce their closings or delays the night before, so parents can make arrangements for childcare.
 In those cases, the kids can stay up late at night too.